 Difficulty in chewing due to bite alignment

 Biting the cheeks or the roof of the mouth

 Pain in the jaws or facial muscles

 In adults, symptoms will remain the same or worsen over the years.
 To be sure, it is recommended to have your dentist assess your bite.

-The goal of orthodontic treatment for malocclusion is to reposition the teeth into a proper bite while maintaining or improving your appearance.
+The orthodontic treatment goal for malocclusion is to reposition the teeth into a proper bite while maintaining or improving your appearance.
 The most common way this is done is through braces.
-At our Ajax, Pickering and Whitby locations, we offer conventional braces as well other orthodontic appliances.
+At our Whitby, Ajax and Pickering locations, we offer conventional braces, as well as other orthodontic appliances.

 Don’t want to be a “metal-mouth”?

-If it is not possible to keep appointments, practise careful dental hygiene and wear appliances as directed, or if your child is too immature to take on the responsibility, consider starting treatment at a later time.
+Your orthodontic treatment’s success, including braces at our Whitby, Ajax and Pickering locations, depends on your ability to care for your appliances and follow your orthodontist’s specific instructions.
+If it isn’t possible to keep your appointments, you should at the very least practice careful dental hygiene and wear your appliances as directed.
+If your child is too immature to take on the responsibility, consider starting treatment at a later time.

 Your braces will require special care.
 This may include the following: